Meet Melinda Staehling,

 I believe that health and wellness should not be defined by a number on a scale or the relentless pursuit of a certain body size or shape.

-The historical and continued focus on weight and body size in nutrition counseling and wellness can be harmful and counterproductive, leading to disordered eating behaviors, body dissatisfaction, and lack of appropriate medical care.
+The historical and continued focus on weight and body size in nutrition counseling, wellness, and medicine can be harmful and counterproductive, leading to disordered eating behaviors, body dissatisfaction, and lack of appropriate medical care.

-I believe that a weight-inclusive approach that celebrates body shape and size diversity is essential for promoting sustainable and positive lifestyle changes.
+I believe that a weight-inclusive approach that celebrates body shape and size diversity is essential for promoting sustainable and positive lifestyle changes, and building a more fair and just world.

 This doesn’t mean that we don’t talk about weight.
 If you have concerns, let’s talk about it!
 This also doesn’t mean I’m “anti-person on a diet.”